iandunn/dotfiles/docs/development-process-and-tips.md

 		* if no: don't stop X and start Y, just write down a quick note or gh issue for Y with a quick brain dump, and go back to X
 		* if yes: write a brain dump of where you are with X, then another dump of what you know about Y. then start the general process for Y, finish it, and circle back to X

+* ask for help. maybe a different perspective will provide a better approach.

 --------------------------------------------------------------------------------------------------------------------------------------------